 From Data Nerd to Fitness Coach

-I’ll admit it—I’m a data junkie.
-Before stepping into the fitness world full-time, I spent 20 years as an Analyst and Process Improvement Specialist for organizations like the Department of Defense, CDC, and Department of Veterans Affairs.
-My job was to sniff out hidden trends, optimize processes, and solve problems.
-(Picture a spreadsheet detective, but make it glamorous.)
+I’ll admit it...I’m a data junkie.
+Before coaching full-time, I spent 20 years working as an Analyst and Process Improvement Specialist for organizations like the Department of Defense, the CDC, and the Department of Veterans Affairs.
+My job was to look at data, find patterns, identify problems, and improve systems.
+I was trained to look past the obvious number in front of me and ask what the data was actually showing.

 What Is the Metabolic Factor?